ibexa/documentation-developer/docs/releases/ez_platform_v3.0_project_update.md

 In eZ Platform v3.0, service definitions around that extension point have changed:

 1\.
-The deprecated Clean Installer has been dropped from `ezpublish-kernel` package.
+The deprecated Clean Installer has been dropped from `ezplatform-kernel` package.
 If your project uses custom installer and has relied on Clean Installer service definition (`ezplatform.installer.clean_installer`) you need to switch to Core Installer.

 Before: